10 most difficult dogs riddlesDogs quiz

 The ancient hairless dog breed from Mexico is:

 The modern Xoloitzcuintle appears to be a result of a mixture of the aboriginal, pre-Columbian Xoloitzcuintle, itself a descendant of a domesticated dog that came with the ancestors of indigenous Americans from Asia.

-What is the breed of the dog?
+What is the breed of dog in the picture?